Drish-xD/Devfolio/README.md

 # Portfolio

 The personal Portfolio website showcases projects, skills, and blogs to share experiences.
 The website is built using Next.js as a Static Site Generator, GSAP for animations, and Lenis Scroll for smooth scrolling.
-Notion SDK is integrated to use it as a CMS for managing Projects.
+Contentful SDK is integrated to use it as a CMS for managing Projects.

 ### Key Features